ToussaintJ/teklid-github-pages/_posts/2022-03-01-recursion.md

 Recursion is like a funhouse mirror that reflects your own image, ad infinitum.
 In coding, functions call themselves, diving deeper into a labyrinthine reflection.
 Each call creates a new level, like an infinitely recursive hall of mirrors.

 ![Mirror Maze](/assets/images/mirror_maze.png)
-Generate the image of a whimsical hall of mirrors, where each reflection is a recursive function call.

 ## A Tale of Two Worlds: Base and Recursive Cases